imixs/imixs-docker/backup/README.md

 ## Manual Backup

-To start a backup manually from inside the container run:

-	./backup.sh

-You can start a manual backup from outside with the following command
+A backup can be started manually by the backup script.
+The backup script can be run either from outside the container:

-	docker exec -it 82526abbabfe /root/backup.sh
+	$ docker exec -it 82526abbabfe /root/backup.sh

 (You need to replace the container ID with the id of your backup service.)

+or you can first log into the backup container with:

+	$ docker exec -it 82526abbabfe bash

+(You need to replace the container ID with the id of your backup service.)

+and than start the backup script directly:

+	root@82526abbabfe:/# /root/backup.sh

+To list all locally available backups run:

+	ls -la /root/backups

 # Restore

-All backup files are stored in the folder _/root/backups/_ and start with a time stamp in ISO format

-You can verify the current available backups from outside with the command:
+The Backup Service provides scripts to restore and load backup files.
+All scripts can be started either from outside the container:

-	docker exec -it 82526abbabfe ls -la /root/backups
+	docker exec -it 82526abbabfe [SCRIPT]

 (You need to replace the container ID with the id of your backup service.)

+or you can first log into the backup container with:

+	docker exec -it 82526abbabfe bash

+(You need to replace the container ID with the id of your backup service.)

+and than start the scripts directly.

+## Restore Local Backup Files:

+All backup files are stored in the folder _/root/backups/_.
+The files include a time stamp in ISO format indicating the backup time.

+To list all locally available backups run:

+	ls -la /root/backups

+To restore the latest backup run:

+	/root/restore.sh

-To restore a backup run the script _restore.sh_ followed by the timestamp
+To restore a specific backup run the script _restore.sh_ followed by the timestamp of the backupfile:

-	$ /root/restore.sh 2018-01-05_03:00

-**Note:** After a restore it is recommended to restart the wildfly container because wildfly uses JPA with a internal cache.
-To discard this cache a restore or a redeployment is needed.

-Also you can trigger a restore from outside with the command:

-	$ docker exec -it 82526abbabfe ls -la /root/restore.sh 2018-01-05_03:00
+	/root/restore.sh 2018-01-05_03:00

-## Get a Backup File form the Backup Space
+## Restore Remote Backup Files:

-In case you need to pull a backup file from the backup space you need first to login to the backup container:
+In case you have no local backup files available, you can pull a backup file first from the backup space.

-	$ docker exec -it 82526abbabfe bash

-now you can run the following command to get a list of available backups:
+Run the following command to get a list of all backup files available on the backupspace:

-	$ echo ls -la /imixs-cloud/$BACKUP_SERVICE_NAME | sftp $BACKUP_SPACE_USER@$BACKUP_SPACE_HOST
+	echo ls -la /imixs-cloud/$BACKUP_SERVICE_NAME | sftp $BACKUP_SPACE_USER@$BACKUP_SPACE_HOST

- run the script backup_get.sh :
+You can pull a specific backup file with the script backup_get.sh followed by the filename:

 	/root/backup_get.sh /imixs-cloud/$BACKUP_SERVICE_NAME/[BACKUPFILE]

-You need to specify the source file located in your backup space.
-With SFTP you can print the directory content from the FTP Space:

-	docker exec -it 82526abbabfe echo ls / | sftp $BACKUP_SPACE_USER@$BACKUP_SPACE_HOST

-After the script is completed, the file is written into the directory /root/backups/.
-You can run a restore on this file.
+The remote backupfile will be written to the directory /root/backups/.
+Now you can restore the backup as explained before.